 Part of reference is promoting information literacy.
 If your patron’s source was an unsatisfactory Web search, take the opportunity to work with the patron in conducting a more targeted Web search, using one or more of the most appropriate search engines.
 If the original source does not appear to be an authoritative site, discuss better options and how to evaluate websites.

 Major Point: Discovering the patron’s source at the beginning of your search makes the whole process easier.

-Once you know your patron’s question and initial source of information, you would frequently begin looking for information in the reference collection.
+The next step after clarifying the question is to start looking for information in the reference collection.
 In the following exercise and throughout this module you will be working with the library catalog and four basic reference tools, available in most libraries, to help you become acquainted with subject headings and index terms.

 Select four reference books such as: 1) an encyclopedia such as World Book, 2) an almanac such as Information Please Almanac or World Almanac & Book of Facts, 3) a large dictionary, and 4) an atlas such as Goode’s World Atlas to use for the following exercise.
 Use online versions if that is the process in your library.
 Look for information about Ohio in each reference book.

 - How many different places can you find Ohio information in each of the four resources?
 Use the indexes or table of contents to determine this.

 - Which resources have the most information about Ohio?